 Corneal Collagen Cross-Linking with Riboflavin

-The less invasive cross-linking procedure involves applying liquid riboflavin, or vitamin B2, to the eyes and then applying the controlled UV light treatment to follow.
-Corneal cross-linking can also be applied in conjunction with other procedures for keratoconus treatment.
-As an experienced Cornea Specialist, Dr. Goosey has had the privilege of treating thousands of patients with the best in quality corneal care; therefore, if you or a loved one is dealing with similar vision problems, there is no eye surgeon that is more skilled and knowledgeable than Dr. Goosey!
+The corneal cross-linking procedure is relatively non-invasive, involving the application of liquid riboflavin (vitamin B2)to the eyes, followed by controlled exposure to UV light.
+This technique can be combined with other procedures for keratoconus treatment.
+As an experienced cornea specialist, Dr. Goosey has treated thousands of patients with the best in quality corneal care.
+If you or a loved one are struggling with keratoconus or similar vision issues, there is no better eye surgeon than Dr. Goosey!

 Read more information below on cross-linking.